EASpy: Fast simulation of fluorescence and Cherenkov light from extended air showers at large zenith angles: EASpy framework

 \subsection{Ionization energy deposit}

 Electrons and positrons deposit energy differently in collisions with air molecules when passing through the atmosphere \cite{SELTZER19821189}.
 The stopping power for electrons can be calculated with the M\o ller cross section and for positrons with the Bhabha cross section \cite{doi:10.1146/annurev.ns.04.120154.001531}.
 Both stopping power formulas including the parameter values used in this work can be found in \cite{PDG}.
 The resulting ionization energy losses are assumed to be deposited at the midpoints of each voxel.
+Note, that in our framework the assumed cylindrical symmetry of the particle distribution defines the symmetry of the energy deposit.
+This is an approximation, since at LZA the atmospheric conditions around the shower axis for fixed $t$ and $r$ will deviate slightly for different azimuth angles.
+This approximation is however sufficient to capture the main features of the air showers relevant for the resulting image.
+This is demonstrated when comparing EASpy generated images with the full simulation as shown in Section~\ref{sec:verification_with_full_simulation}.

 We can readily estimate the accuracy of the parametrization for the energy spectrum given in Eqn.~\ref{eq:para_energy} by calculating the energy deposit using the stopping powers for electrons and positrons and compare it with results obtained with \texttt{CORSIKA} (see Appendix~\ref{subsec:corsika}).
 In Fig.~\ref{fig:dEdX}, we compare our results for the energy deposit per slant depth $\frac{\mathrm{d}E}{\mathrm{d}X}$ with \texttt{CORSIKA} for photon initiated air showers in the energy range of \SIrange{900}{1000}{\tera\electronvolt} at a zenith angle of \SI{70}{\degree} and \SI{80}{\degree}.
 The number of individual air showers is $\sim$ 850 per zenith angle.
 The relative error is calculated as